 ST. LOUIS — A Colorado cancer victim on Feb.
 11 sued Monsanto Co. in Missouri federal court, alleging that it committed “scientific fraud” and “colluded” with the Environmental Protection Agency in promoting as safe the herbicide Roundup, which contains that active ingredient glyphosate.
 The attorneys representing the man have filed identical complaints on behalf of multiple plaintiffs (Steven Burchfield v.
 Monsanto Co., No. 19-205, E.D.
 Mo.).

-NEW YORK — A federal judge in New York on Nov.
-29 ordered Chevron Corp. and Steven Donziger, the attorney who won an $18.5 billion judgment against Chevron in a court in Ecuador for injuries only to have it reversed, to appear in district court for conference on what is called a forensic protocol in an effort to resolve discovery disputes between the parties (Chevron Corporation v.
+NEW YORK — A federal judge in New York on Feb.
+11 ordered Steven R. Donziger, the attorney who won an $18.5 billion judgment against Chevron Corp. in a court in Ecuador for injuries only to have it reversed, to comply with a discovery request Chevron made in which it seeks to seize, “image” and search all of Donziger’s electronic devices and online accounts (Chevron Corporation v.
 Steven Donziger, No. 11-691, S.D.
 N.Y.).

 DETROIT — A group of Flint, Mich., residents, former city employees and state employees who reached an $87 million settlement related to the lead-contaminated water crisis in Flint on Feb.
 12 issued a stipulation and notice that they are modifying the terms of the settlement to prioritize lead service line replacement at 9,036 homes that are most likely to have lead or galvanized steel service lines (Concerned Pastors for Social Action, et al. v.
 Nick A. Khouri, et al., No. 16-10277, E.D.
 Mich.).